Fabulang/quiz/en/librarys-hidden-treasure.md

    * to continue reading books
    * to go back to the library
    * to find Professor Quill
-   * the location of the tresure
+   * the location of the treasure

 4. Professor Quill left the notes